Senior Application Developer Salary

 Common Career Paths for Senior Application Developer

 While Senior Application Developers do not often become Senior Software Architects, the job pays $123K per year on average.
-Career advancement for the typical Senior Application Developer often leads to becoming a Lead Applications Developer or an Applications Development Manager; median salaries in these positions are $7K higher and $9K higher, respectively.
+Senior Application Developers moving up in their careers tend to step into positions as Lead Applications Developers or Applications Development Managers.
+The median paychecks in those roles are $7K higher and $9K higher, respectively.

 Popular Employer Salaries for Senior Application Developer